 - Expected graduation date

-- Signature from a key program faculty member indicating that the student meets the admission requirements and has discussed the study plan with the faculty member
+- Signature from a key program faculty member indicating that the student meets the declaration requirements and has discussed the study plan with the faculty member

 In order to successfully complete the undergraduate certificate in manufacturing engineering, students must: